oat-sa/tao-e2e-runner/docker/README.md

 Your URLs or hostnames might be misconfigured.

-The Cypress `baseUrl` should be equal to the web server's container name, which should also match the `ROOT_URL` defined in `/config/generis.conf.php` of your TAO instance.
+The Cypress `baseUrl` should be equal to the web server's `container_name`, which should also match the `ROOT_URL` defined in `/config/generis.conf.php` of your TAO instance.

 For example, in the provided `docker-compose.yml` all three values are set to `tao_nginx`.
-Other approaches such as `localhost`, `127.0.0.1` or fixed IP addresses will be more problematic.
+Other approaches such as `localhost`, `127.0.0.1` or fixed IP addresses are not recommended as they will be more problematic.

 ### No tests found